-One of the best ways to reduce the risk of roof leaks is through inspecting the home gutters.
-If your gutters appear bent, have tons of debris in the channel, or has started to pull away – water won’t drain down where its supposed to.
-In its place, it will soak into the base of the roof or the siding increasing the risk for mold or leaks.
+One of the best ways to reduce the risk of roof leaks is by inspecting the home gutters.
+If your gutters appear bent, have tons of debris in the channel, or have started to pull away – water won’t drain down where it’s supposed to.
+In its place, it will soak into the base of the roof or the siding increasing the risk of mold or leaks.

 5. Check The Attic

 When it comes to inspecting the attic, one needs to confirm the insulation levels are appropriate and that the insulation is in good condition.
 The roof inspector will look for signs of pests and unsolicited critters as these increase the risk of leaks and roof damage.
 Another thing, the attic should get enough airflow and ventilation.

 Some areas of the roof are tough to inspect for the homeowners; hence it is recommended that the inspection is done by professionals.